 What does landlord insurance cover?

 Landlord insurance can provide cover that protects landlords from the risks associated with their rental property.
 It usually includes buildings and contents insurance, and can also include specific covers such as loss of rent, property owners’ liability, etc. The exception is where the property is a flat or apartment.
 In this case, unless the residential landlord owns outright or has a share of the freehold, then he or she will not be responsible for arranging the buildings insurance cover.
-In this situation buildings insurance cover is the responsibility of the freeholder.
+In this situation buildings insurance cover is likely to be the responsibility of the freeholder, residents association or right-to-manage company.

 Do I need landlord insurance for a flat or apartment?